Village Housing Handbook

 Village Housing administrative fee

 An administrative fee is required for all housing assignments.
 This fee is nonrefundable and is required any time a person occupies a residence.
-The fee is charged separately to each person in the amount of $200, or $400 for a married couple or single occupancy of a 2+ bedroom unit.
+The fee is charged separately to each person in the amount of $250 for single or shared units, or $500 for a married couple or single occupancy of a 2+ bedroom unit.

 Changes in rent